hacketthadwin/Intelligent-Document-QnA-API/README.md

 ---

+### 🚀 What Makes This Project Different?

+Unlike many existing RAG APIs, this project is:

+- **Model-Agnostic and Multi-Provider Friendly**
+  Supports both **Google Gemini** and **Together AI** out of the box — no hard dependency on OpenAI.

+- **Cloud-Ready and Free-Tier Optimized**
+  Specifically engineered to run smoothly on platforms like **Render**, with memory-efficient caching and lazy model loading.

+- **Format-Intelligent**
+  Automatically detects and uses the correct loader for `.pdf`, `.docx`, and `.eml` files — no manual preprocessing required.

+- **Minimal Memory Footprint**
+  Designed for low-resource environments — ideal for free-tier deployments, research prototypes, or student projects.

+- **Clean JSON Output**
+  Filters out verbose LLM reasoning ("Thought: Let's find the answer...") and returns only the clean, relevant answers.

+This makes it ideal for developers, students, and startups looking to build document Q&A apps without the complexity or cost of large RAG systems.

+---

 ## ✨ Features

 - **Multi-Format Support**
-  Natively handles PDF, DOCX, and EML files.
+  Natively handles `.pdf`, `.docx`, and `.eml` files.

 - **Persistent Storage**
-  Uses Supabase with pgvector to store document embeddings.
-Process a document once and query it forever without reprocessing.
+  Uses **Supabase** with `pgvector` to store document embeddings.
+Process a document once and query it instantly anytime after.

 - **High-Quality Answers**
-  Leverages state-of-the-art language models from Together AI and Google for accurate embedding and answer generation.
+  Leverages state-of-the-art language models from **Together AI** and **Google** for accurate embeddings and intelligent Q&A.

 - **Asynchronous & Fast**
-  Built with FastAPI for high-performance, non-blocking I/O.
+  Built with **FastAPI** for high-performance, non-blocking I/O.

 - **Easy to Deploy**
-  Ready to be containerized with Docker or deployed to any modern cloud hosting service.
+  Ready to be containerized with **Docker** or deployed to any modern cloud platform.

 ---